 - Might be barebones for companies looking for a wider range of monitoring options

 You can download Microsoft Network Monitor here.

 As shown in the breakdown of IP Sniffers here, there are a variety of solutions available for the monitoring of networks and troubleshooting network-related issues.
 All of these applications have a place where one would be more suitable than the other as each has features specializing in different areas.

 The main take away from all of this is that they all have the same objective with the aim of improving performance and creating secure networks without hassles and complications.
 You can learn a lot about your environment by employing these kinds of applications, which ultimately helps you and the organization to create a more secure network in which to operate.

 Depending on your intentions, experience, the size/ nature of your business or enterprise, there is an IP Sniffer designed to suit your needs as well as your budget.
 Not all solutions are created equally, and your requirements will be as unique as your network’s layout, and your requirements.

 There is a solution out there just for you, whether it be a paid one or a free one.
-We hope the information supplied here helps you make your decision when trying to find your specific requirements against both free and paid IP Sniffers,
+We hope the information supplied here helps you make your decision when trying to find your specific requirements against both free and paid IP Sniffers.